Date: Wed, 3 Apr 2002 16:11:03 +0200

 dinner part was already taking place..... it sounds great. where were

-you physically, and where were the "other" guests in Canada?
+you physically, and where were the "other" guests in Canada? and how

 were the sites linked (how did you see each other)?